ag88/embtomcatwebdav/src/site/mark-pre/Development-Embedding.md

     config file generation now adds description entries and is sorted
   - improved help documentation / description
   - upload servlet is now default from this release
+- v0.9.0 checks for updates from this repository
+  - checks for updates from this repository
+  - added option to enable/disable check for updates
+  - display server info: Embtomcatwebdav and version in page for upload servlet

 ## Embedding